sbojorge/Connect4/README.md

 (each  function performing only one task).
 The name of the functions have been set with the intention of describing the function's purpose and the added docstring reinforces it.
-Following good Python practices, the functions to run the game are called within a main function.

 ## Testing